 Home Remedies and Health Benefits of Chives

 Allicin decreases blood vessel stiffness by releasing nitric oxide (NO); thereby bringing a reduction in total blood pressure.
-Allicin also helps decrease overall risk of coronary artery disease (CAD), peripheral vascular disease (PVD), and stroke.
+Allicin also helps decrease the overall risk of coronary artery disease (CAD), peripheral vascular disease (PVD), and stroke.

-Chives are an easy to grow perennial that are a must for the home herb garden.
+Chives are an easy to grow perennial that is a must for the home herb garden.
 The masses of pink and purple blooms will attract bees while the scent can ward off unwanted pests to the herb and vegetable garden.
 Chives are excellent container herbs either in the garden or inside on the windowsill.